-At London Dental, we are proud to offer our community a variety of services to help make your smile fulfill its potential.
+At Champaign Dental, we are proud to offer our community a variety of services to help make your smile fulfill its potential.
 We offer the following restorative services:

 Crowns and Bridges

 Crowns and bridges are used to restore and enhance teeth that are damaged or to take the place of missing teeth.
 Crowns A crown (also referred to as a cap) is used to entirely cover a damaged tooth.
 A crown not only strengthens a tooth, but it can dramatically improve a tooth’s appearance, shape and alignment.
 Crowns may be used to:

 Replace a large filling when there is little tooth structure remaining

 Restore a fractured tooth

 Cover a tooth that has had root canal treatment